 Nov 14 - 15, 2019 | CME 16.00 | Beverly Hills, California

 Controversies & Advances in the Treatment of Cardiovascular Disease, the Nineteenth in the Series is organized by Promedica International CME and will be held from Nov 14 - 15, 2019 at Montage Beverly Hills, Beverly Hills, California, United States of America.
+This Course has been approved for a maximum of 16 CME Credits.
 Target Audience: The conference is designed for cardiologists, interventional cardiologists, cardiovascular and thoracic surgeons, perfusionists, nurses, technicians and those involved in the diagnosis, treatment and care of individuals with controversial and complex cases of cardiac disease.
 Program Description: We are proud to be celebrating the nineteenth annual Controversies and Advances in the Treatment of Cardiovascular Disease symposium in 2019!
 The scientific program will be released very soon and will focus on realistic views of controversial issues in cardiovascular disease.
 Sessions will include a combination of lectures, debates, and roundtable discussions presented by a faculty of internationally renowned leaders.
 Additional details will be posted as soon as they are available.